Bastian/sdcf4j/README.md

 * [Javacord server](https://discord.gg/0qJ2jjyneLEgG7y3)
 * [DiscordAPI #java_javacord channel](https://discord.gg/0SBTUU1wZTVXVKEo)

-You can find me on one of these servers/channels.
+You can find me in one of these servers/channels.
 Feel free to contact me if you need help. :)

 ## Download
 For those of you how don't use maven: [Jenkins](http://ci.ketrwu.de/job/sdcf4j/branch/master/lastSuccessfulBuild/)